noi-techpark/odh-testingplatform/README.md

   3. the main file is the **script.sh**.
 You can run it manually when you want or you can add it to crontab.
 The script requires a parameter: the config file.
-For example you can add run the follow line from the shell:
+For example you can run the follow line from the shell:

      ```
      /..../script.sh ./scriptconfig.txt